 1. If a user changes the background setting, they go directly to the Hardware and Workstation settings panel.
-The Default selection panel is bypassed.
+You will bypass the Default selection panel.

-To see the Desktop background change, you must log off and then log on to the workstation.
+2. To see the Desktop background change, you must log off and then log on to the workstation.